 When your divorce is finalized, no one know what the future holds for you, your former spouse or your children.
-Arrangements that may seem fair and equitable at the time a divorce decree or child support order is entered may no longer seem that way years down the road.
+As a Brunswick GA family law firm, we know that arrangements that may seem fair and equitable at the time a divorce decree or child support order is entered may no longer seem that way years down the road.

 Changes in finances, employment, health, or other circumstances may lead one party or the other to request a modification of the child support order that was entered at the conclusion of your divorce.
 Georgia law does allow for such requests, however, there are very specific requirements that must be met in order for a judge to approve a modification of previously approved child support arrangements.

 While Georgia law provides for specific formulas to be used to determine the amount of child support to be awarded, generally speaking child support is calculated based on the best interests of the children and the parties’ present gross incomes at the time the award is set.

 Either party may petition the court to modify a support order, but not every change in circumstances will justify an adjustment of child support amounts.
 Under Georgia law, “a parent shall not have the right to petition for modification of the child support award regardless of the length of time since the establishment of the child support award unless there is a substantial change in either parent’s income and financial status or the needs of the child.”
 O.C.G.A. § 19-6-15.
 What constitutes a “substantial” change is evaluated on a case by case basis, but common examples include:

 *Increase in income